 As courses progress and students become more competent, they are put in situations where they make real decisions with real consequences for themselves and the group.
 It’s the best way to develop the capacity for good decision making.
 This becomes a skill which increases enjoyment and efficiency in every aspect of your life.
 It also has the side effect of creating great critical thinking and creative problem solving skills.

-Why are AmeriCorps alums a good fit for NOLS?
+Why are AmeriCorps alumni a good fit for NOLS?

 NOLS wants AmeriCorps alums because of shared values, continued experience, and future leadership.